Survivor Series: Survivor Series match

 From 1987 to 2021, the event was traditionally characterized by having the Survivor Series match, a type of tag team elimination match that typically featured two teams of four or five wrestlers against each other.
 In a Survivor Series match, each member of a team had to be eliminated to win.
 The name of the match stemmed from this stipulation, as the winners were the "survivors", and in some cases, there was only one survivor.
 On occasion, there were additional stipulation placed on the Survivor Series match, such as members of the losing team being (kayfabe) fired.
 While typically contested between two teams, the 2019 event had three teams against each other in three-way Survivor Series matches.

 The promotion had several tag team elimination matches earlier in 1987, albeit with three-man teams and the feuds loosely related.
 In an early break from the norm, the 1992 event had only one Survivor Series match.
 As of 2024, five Survivor Series events have not featured any Survivor Series matches.
 The 1998 event, which was the first without any Survivor Series matches, instead focused on an elimination tournament for the vacant WWF Championship (now WWE Championship).
 The 2002 event was the second event to not include any Survivor Series matches.
 Instead, it had an elimination tables match and a triple threat elimination tag team match (in which only one member of a team had to be eliminated to eliminate the whole team), but most notably, the event saw the debut of the Elimination Chamber, a type of six-person steel cage match where each opponent had to be eliminated to win.

-The 2022, 2023, and 2024 events are the most recent to not include any Survivor Series matches, or any type of elimination stipulations, as they instead featured two WarGames matches, one each for the men and women, with the 2022 event also notable for being WWE's first main roster event to feature the WarGames match.
+The events since 2022 have not included any Survivor Series matches, or any type of elimination stipulations, as they have instead featured two WarGames matches, one each for the men and women, with the 2022 event also notable for being WWE's first main roster event to feature the WarGames match.
 WarGames is a team-based steel cage match where the roofless cage surrounds two rings placed side by side and the two teams typically feature four to five wrestlers each but it is decided by one fall instead of eliminating all opponents.

+On the night before the 2025 event, WWE's SmackDown brand aired a 5-on-5 match billed as a "Traditional Survivor Series Elimination Match", as part of the lead-up to Survivor Series.
+The match saw the MFTs (Solo Sikoa, JC Mateo, Talla Tonga, Tama Tonga, and Tonga Loa) take on Sami Zayn, Rey Fénix, Shinsuke Nakamura, and the Motor City Machine Guns (Alex Shelley and Chris Sabin).